mas-cli/mas/README.md

 <details>
 <summary>

-### 🪪 Mac App Store account management
+### 🪪 App Store account management

 </summary>

-All the commands in this section interact with the Apple Account for which you are signed in to the Mac App Store.
+All the commands in this section interact with the Apple Account for which you are signed in to the App Store.
 These commands do not interact with the Apple Account for which your macOS user is signed in.

 <details>